tneisinger/frontend-nanodegree-arcade-game/README.md

 since her last death (or since the beginning of the game), the next gem will be blue.
 If the player has collected one gem since her last death, the next gem will be green.
 If the player has collected 2 or more gems since her last death, the orange gem will be the next to appear.
-Once the player dies, the next gem to appear will be blue again, and the process repeats.
+If the player dies, the next gem to appear will be blue again, and the process repeats.